What Is a Circuit?

 Circuits are ubiquitous in our modern world and perform important tasks for the majority of us on the planet every single day, but what exactly is a circuit?

-Circuits Explained: The Racetrack Analogy
+Circuits Explained Using the Racetrack Analogy

 Differences Between an Open Circuit, a Short Circuit and a Closed Circuit